Xilinx/PYNQ/ubuntu/README.md

 Modify username/password to xilinx/xilinx
 Remove the redundant folder `source` in scripts folder Remove the `*.bat` files in the scripts folder
-Update all the shell scripts with the latest version Use update_pynq.sh to update the pynq package
-Then remove pynq_git and pynq_update_backup after that

 ```

 06-24-2016